“Do not wait to strike till the iron is hot; make it hot by striking.” (WB Yeats)

 Recurrent character Matt Zehen learns important life lessons about respect, honesty and the need for caution out in the wide world in, “Fairchild, McGowan and the Detective”.
 This short story published in WORK Literary Magazine on June 19, 2017.

 Literally Stories, a UK-based literary journal dedicated to the short story, ran “So Are They All” on August 22.
 This story takes place in the year following the Cuban Missle Crisis of 1962 and asks questions about loyalty, mutually assured destruction (M.A.D.) and Saskatoon pie.

-Fictive Dream (“…very excited about short stories in the UK & Ireland!”) will publish “The Seven Songs” on Nov 26.
+Fictive Dream (“…very excited about short stories in the UK & Ireland!”) published “The Seven Songs” on Nov 26.
 This story tracks a superficial relationship between two men who are less than honest with one another and themselves.
 We like to receive the whole truth – we just don’t often provide it to others.

 Digging Through the Fat published two LINKS to prose by Toews on Fiction on the Web: “Nothing to Lose” and “Heavy Artillery”.
 (Aug 30)